 Innovations in railway technology abound for the next decade, including: ZEFIRO (2005), Bombardier’s first very high-speed train; the very first hybrid train in the world, the Autorail Grande Capacité (2007) with dual mode and dual voltage technology; the third generation of INNOVIA driverless systems (2010); and the innovative last mile diesel TRAXX AC locomotive (2011).

 Bombardier further strengthened its leadership in rail transportation with major orders for light rail vehicles, commuter trains and intercity trains from Germany, France and South Africa respectively.

 In 2015, game-changing actions were needed to preserve Bombardier’s legacy and ensure its future.
 A five-year restructuring plan was developed to deleverage and strengthen the company’s balance sheet.

 After solidifying a partnership with the Government of Quebec and Airbus, Bombardier sold its interest in the C Series/A220 partnership, closing the commercial aerospace chapter of its history.
 Bombardier will forever be proud of the industry-defining impact it made on commercial aviation, thanks to the ingenuity of its people.
 Bombardier is equally proud of the responsible way it exited commercial aerospace, preserving jobs and reinforcing the aerospace cluster in Quebec and Canada.

-In February 2020, Bombardier announced the sale of Bombardier Transportation to Alstom; a transaction that would close another important chapter of its history.
-This transaction will allow the company to accelerate the reimbursement of its $9.3 billion debt.
+In early 2020, Bombardier announced the sale of Bombardier Transportation to Alstom; a transaction that would close another important chapter of its history.